Skip to Main content

 Consider for elevated uric acid (>8 mg/dL)2

-*1.5 to 2 L (~56 oz) of water should be consumed every day starting at least 2 days before the first dose and throughout the ramp-up phase, especially the first day of each dose increase.
+*1.5 to 2 L (~56 oz) of water should be consumed every day starting at least 2 days before the first dose and throughout the dose escalation phase, especially the first day of each dose increase.
 Administer IV hydration for any patient who cannot tolerate oral hydration.

 IV=intravenous.